beancount/docs/docs/installing_beancount.md

 If you do install this library, it require recent (as of June 2015) installs of

--   [<span class="underline">google-api-python-client</span>](https://github.com/google/google-api-python-client): A Python client library for Google's discovery based APIs.
+-   [<u>google-api-python-client</u>](https://github.com/google/google-api-python-client): A Python client library for Google's discovery based APIs.

--   [<span class="underline">oauth2client</span>](https://github.com/google/oauth2client): This is a client library for accessing resources protected by OAuth 2.0, used by the Google API Python client library.
+-   [<u>oauth2client</u>](https://github.com/google/oauth2client): This is a client library for accessing resources protected by OAuth 2.0, used by the Google API Python client library.

--   [<span class="underline">httplib2</span>](https://github.com/jcgregorio/httplib2): A comprehensive HTTP client library.
+-   [<u>httplib2</u>](https://github.com/jcgregorio/httplib2): A comprehensive HTTP client library.
 This is used by oauth2client.

 These are best installed using the pip3 tool.